CreunaAB/amf_dives/documentation/introduction_template.md

 - Why not recruit internally to solve this problem?
 - How have you tried to solved this problem before?
 - How satisfied where you with your previous attempt(s) at solving this problem?
-- What are you the most worried about?
+- What are you most worried about concerning this project?
 - Ideally, how would your condition improve as a result of this project?
 - What would be the difference in the organization if we were successful?
 - If you had to set priorities now, what three things must be accomplished?